sodadata/docs/soda-cloud/integrate-alation.md

 parent: Soda Cloud
 ---

-# Integration Soda Cloud with Alation
+# Integrate Soda Cloud with Alation

 Integrate Soda with your Alation catalog to access details about the quality of your data.